daniakalomiris/university-chatbot/README.md

 ## Getting started

-Once the package is installed, run the following command to start the chatbot.
+Once the packages are installed, run the following command to start the chatbot.

     $ python chatbot.py